 You don't need to be a professional to update kitchen cabinets without replacing them.
-New doors, a fresh lick of paint, on-trend handles or some smart lighting can all help you achieve a new look.
+New doors, a different finish, on-trend handles or some smart lighting can all help you achieve a new look.

-You can either refinish and paint kitchen cabinets, of course.
-Or you could go further.
+You can paint kitchen cabinets to change their color or, if they’re made from wood you might choose to refinish kitchen cabinets, or stain them.
+But you could go further.
 You can 'add new beading or edging to create a Shaker-style front or simply update the hardware,’ says Looeeze Grossman, founder of The Used Kitchen Company.
 'It’s amazing how much of a difference new handles can make to a kitchen, especially when you update the accessories to match.
 It can look like a totally different space.’

 Here’s our guide on how to update kitchen cabinets without replacing them.

 How to update kitchen cabinets without replacing them

 There are various ways to revamp your kitchen cabinet ideas, some more time-consuming and costly than others.
 We explore the options for updating your room without the need to install kitchen cabinets, starting with the most-budget friendly.